 After initially realising notable success from their paid and digital marketing, including significantly increased brand awareness and loyalty online, our client (a leading retail brand) eventually started to experience diminishing returns from these channels, including more expensive keyword bidding for branded and non-branded terms and lower return on ad spend (ROAS).

 After a careful review of their attribution model, performance results and returns from all of their marketing initiatives, the client’s internal leadership team decided that budgets across all marketing channels needed to be either cut or significantly tightened.

-The only exception to this was their affiliate marketing program.
-Since affiliate marketing is a pay-for-performance model with consistently steady returns, the client determined that it made the most financial sense to not cut funds from their affiliate program.
+The only exception to this was their affiliate marketing programme.
+Since affiliate marketing is a pay-for-performance model with consistently steady returns, the client determined that it made the most financial sense to not cut funds from their affiliate programme.